avrelian/jasmine2-custom-message/README.md

 });
 ```

-Or even a primitive value or function instead of the messages object if only one assertion is present in a given spec or if you are interested in only the first of the assertions.
+Or even a primitive value (except `null` and `undefined`) or a function instead of the messages object if only one assertion is present in a given spec or if you are interested in only the first of the assertions.

 #### Example